Madrass – Removable Insulation Mattresses and Covers

 From our experience it meant that pipes, valves or flanges are installed in close proximity to other equipment.
 Sometimes it was also building steel structure which was clashing with insulation.
 Such installation leaves less space for insulation of valves and other items.
 That is why site survey is a good solution in this case.

-Site survey documentation for early design of insulation jackets is important in designing and manufacturing insulation blankets for valves
+Site survey documentation for early design of valve insulation blankets

 We visited the construction site several times to make sure we surveyed and took measurements for all valve insulation jackets.
 At the beginning it was like a jungle full of valves, pipes, ducts and other equipment.
 Thanks to good cooperation with the customer who helped us in navigating in that plant we managed to make sure each valve was checked.
 Also we knew specific situation for each removable insulation covers.
 During our inspections we made draft notes with sketches for valve insulation jackets and a list of all items.